Blake Bortles*, QB, Central Florida

 Logan Thomas, QB, Virginia Tech

 Height: 6-6.
 Weight: 248.
 40 Time: 4.61.
-Projected Round (2014): 2-4.
-5/5/14: Sources were impressed with Thomas' skill set at the Senior Bowl, but he continued to show the mistakes that plagued him over the past two seasons.
+Projected Round (2014): 3-5.
+4/19/14: Sources were impressed with Thomas' skill set at the Senior Bowl, but he continued to show the mistakes that plagued him over the past two seasons.
 Thomas put his big arm and athleticism on display at the Combine.
-There are teams that are intrigued with him as a second-day pick who could take a year or two to develop since he has tremendous upside if his problems can be fixed.
+There are teams that are intrigued with him as a mid-rounder who could take a year or two develop but has tremendous upside if his problems can be fixed.

 Early in 2013, Thomas was showing some improvements with his accuracy and decision-making problems.
 He had good performances against Georgia Tech and North Carolina in particular, but had a disastrous outing against Duke with four interceptions to let the Blue Devils pull off the upset.